(This is part-one of a three-part blog series on dopamine fasting and recovery techniques).

 So… what’s the solution?

 Simply, we need to reset our brains.
 By reducing the frequency in which we engage in these damaging behaviors, we can retrain our brains to recognize NORMAL levels of dopamine stimulation.
-Doing so will increase the number of dopamine neuroreceptors in a process called up-regulation – the result is that we will be more sensitive to natural levels of dopamine stimulus.
+Doing so will increase the number of dopamine neuroreceptors in a process called up-regulation – the result is that we will be more sensitive to natural levels of stimulation.

 We can return to enjoying things that we used to without the excessive craving for more.

-The concept of Dopamine fasting is incredibly simple, but in practice it can be extremely challenging.
+The concept of dopamine fasting is incredibly simple, but in practice, it can be extremely challenging.

 In our next two articles, we will cover scientifically proven techniques rooted in physiological and cognitive research to help you successfully break your dopamine addictions and restore your motivation.